 Paying Before the Due Date

 You don't have to wait until the due date to make your payment.
-In fact, you should make your credit card payment before the due date.
-That gives you time to confirm your payment has posted to your account.
+In fact, you should make your credit card payment before the due date, as paying your bill early can improve your credit score.
+It also gives you time to confirm your payment has posted to your account.
 If there's an issue with your credit card payment, you'll have time to make it up and avoid late payment penalties.